saptana26/FalcoX-Issue-Tracker/.github/ISSUE_TEMPLATE/new-target-request.md

 ---
-name: New Target request
+name: Airbot Omnibus F4 Nano Size V7
 about: Suggest Support for a Target Not already supported
-title: "[NEW TARGET] New Target For Firmware"
+title: "[Airbot Omnibus F4] New Target For Firmware"
 labels: new target, firmware
 assignees: ''